manh276/HOTEL-RECOMMENDATION-SYSTEM-BY-DESCRIPTIONS/README.md

 ![Alt text](https://i.ibb.co/V2kYZB0/HOTEL.png)

-The system using your descriptions to recommends to you which hotels are likely your descriptions
+The system using your descriptions in order to recommend to you which hotels are similar to your descriptions

 Language: Vietnamese